Bullet Trains: Parallelizing Training of Temporally Precise Spiking Neural Networks: Experiments

 \subsection{Classification Accuracy}

 Table \ref{tab:accuracy_comparison} summarizes key attributes of different methods and their classification accuracy on event-based datasets.

 \paragraph{MNIST.} We note the favorable computational scaling properties of our method, which has compute depth $O(C\log{K})$ due to our use of parallel associative scans, compared to either $O(N)$ or $O(T)$ for other methods, where $T$ is the number of discrete time steps in the simulation.
-We also note an improved classification accuracy of 98.04\% for the same parameter count compared to prior works that use exact gradients with analytical spike-time solutions where the membrane and synaptic time constants are restricted to have the relation $\tau_{m} = 2\tau_{s}$ \citep{goltz2021}.
+We also note an improved classification accuracy of 98.04\% for the same parameter count compared to prior works that use exact gradients with analytical spike time solutions where the membrane and synaptic time constants are restricted to have the relation $\tau_{m} = 2\tau_{s}$ \citep{goltz2021}.

-\paragraph{SHD and SSC.} We compare against methods that use exact gradients with discrete spike times \citep{meszaros2025} and surrogate gradients with a discrete time grid \citep{hammouamri2024} (see Figure \ref{fig:time_vs_weight} for a visualization of how discretization affects the smoothness of the optimization landscape).
-Compared to \citet{meszaros2025}, we find that our method's classification accuracy performs favorably on both the SHD and SSC datasets, confirming the feasibility of using numerical spike-time solvers in SNN training and the potential advantages of continuous-time methods.\footnote{Best reported accuracy from \citet{meszaros2025} on SHD is 93.24 (1.0), though we benchmark comparable architectures.} We also note that our method not only operates over continuous spike times, but also operates over continuous delays, whereas \citet{meszaros2025} use discrete delays.
-Notably, our system supports continuous delays \emph{and} multiple spikes per neuron---an important distinction from other recent event-based continuous time SNNs with delays \citep{goltz2025} (see Appendix Figure \ref{fig:work_retention_ssc} for observed per-layer spike counts during training).
+\paragraph{SHD and SSC.} We compare against methods that use exact gradients with discrete spike times \citep{meszaros2025} and surrogate gradients with a discrete-time grid \citep{hammouamri2024} (see Figure \ref{fig:time_vs_weight} for a visualization of how discretization affects the smoothness of the optimization landscape).
+Compared to \citet{meszaros2025}, we find that our method performs favorably on both the SHD and SSC datasets in terms of classification accuracy, confirming the feasibility of using numerical spike time solvers in SNN training and the potential advantages of continuous-time methods.\footnote{Best reported accuracy from \citet{meszaros2025} on SHD is 93.24 (1.0), though we benchmark comparable architectures.} We also note that our method not only operates over continuous spike times, but also operates over continuous delays, whereas \citet{meszaros2025} use discrete delays.
+Notably, our system supports continuous delays \emph{and} multiple spikes per neuron---an important distinction from other recent event-based continuous-time SNNs with delays \citep{goltz2025} (see Appendix Figure \ref{fig:work_retention_ssc} for observed per-layer spike counts during training).